Mollavao (Pontevedra)

-Mollavao is a neighbourhood in the city of Pontevedra (Spain), in its southwestern area, next to the Ria de Pontevedra.
-It has mainly a residential function.
+Mollavao is a neighborhood in the city of Pontevedra, Spain, located in its southwestern area, next to the Ria de Pontevedra.
+It primarily serves a residential function.

 Location

 The Mollavao neighbourhood is located in the southwest of the city of Pontevedra.
 It is bounded to the northwest by Marín Avenue and the Pontevedra seafront, to the north by Manuel del Palacio Street, to the west by Estrigueiras Street and the AP-9 and to the south by Mollavao Street.

 The neighbourhood is divided longitudinally in the centre by Rosalía de Castro Street and its extension towards Marín, the PO-546 road.

 History

 The ancient sandy cove where Mollavao is located is the origin of the present-day neighbourhood.
 The name Mollavao comes from molle (wharf) and vao (place of unloading).
 Mollavao originated as a port area in the Roman Empire, serving as the outport of Pontevedra.
 The first known mention, as Mollia Vada, is from a document of 1220.
 In 1595, it was already described in a plan kept in the General Archives of Simancas as a remarkable place in the ria of Pontevedra.

 In the first half of the 18th century, the Chapel of the Saints was built in the Baroque style in Mollavao.
 Its construction was ordered in 1737 by Juan De Marzoa to be dedicated to Saint Francis (whose stone statue was in a niche on the façade) and was completed in 1741.
 It was a baroque temple of Portuguese inspiration, surrounded by columns crowned with statues of saints (St. James, St. Joseph, St. John, St. Peter, St. Michael, St. Anthony, St. Martin, St. Lupus, the Virgin Mary and the Guardian angel).
 In the mid-19th century, it was abandoned and its architectural elements and statues were moved to other locations, including the cemeteries of Salcedo and Saint Maurus and the chapel of Saint Blaise.

 In the mid-19th century, the overall connections between the city and other towns were improved and between 1847 and 1851, Oliva Street and the current Rosalía de Castro Street were built, the extension of which as a road connected the city to Marín through Mollavao.

 The Fabril Gallega de Jabones soap factory was set up in the Mollavao neighbourhood in 1938, at the current number 126 Rosalía de Castro Street.
 The building was designed by the municipal architect Emilio Quiroga Losada and remained in business until 1944, when its owner died.
 It produced everything from laundry products to bath and toilet soaps.
 Among the most famous were the San Justo salt soaps.